WE WILL START WORK ON 2018/19 LOAN ASSESSMENTS IN EARLY JUNE 2018

 If your programme of study is not eligible for Federal Loans you may want to consider Private (credit-based) loans to help pay for university expenses.
 Even if your programme of study is eligible for Federal Loans, you may still choose to borrow through a Private Lender but it would be sensible to do a comparison between the terms and conditions before making a final decision.

-Before taking out any credit-based loan, we urge you to read the terms and conditions carefully before committing.
+Before taking out any credit-based loan, you should read the terms and conditions carefully before committing.
 You cannot borrow more than the maximum Cost of Attendance (COA) which can be found on the Cost of Attendance section of our website.

 When you have submitted the on-line application and approval has been granted, you should email the US Loan Administrator (firstname.lastname@example.org) to advise that your application has been approved.
 Provided you have completed all admission requirements, we will certify your application for payment release.